typelevel/Laika/docs/customizing-laika/parsing-rendering.md

 [Elements Scaladoc][elements-scaladoc] for an overview of all node types.

 You can then specify rewrite
-rules to transform some nodes of the model (see [document-tree-rewriting] for details) and use the Render API (explained below) to render it to various output formats.
+rules to transform some nodes of the model (see [Document Tree Rewriting] for details) and use the Render API (explained below) to render it to various output formats.

 ### Parsing an Entire Directory

     val tree = Parse as Markdown fromDirectory "source"